Publius-Fabius/oversole/README.md

 By treating the agent interaction as a state machine (alternating between PROMPT and EVALUATE), Oversole provides a structured way to handle complex, long-running workflows with a human-in-the-loop or automated backend.

-The hierarchical call system acts as a biological "working memory" filter, solving the context window problem by ensuring that the LLM only processes information relevant to its immediate sub-task rather than the entire project at once.
+The hierarchical call system acts as a "working memory" filter, solving the context window problem by ensuring that the LLM only processes information relevant to its immediate sub-task rather than the entire project at once.
 In a traditional flat architecture, sending a massive codebase plus a long history of instructions quickly exhausts the token limit, leading to "lost in the middle" phenomena or outright failure.
 By nesting tasks, Oversole allows a "Manager" agent to hold the high-level strategy while "Worker" agents handle granular details.
 When a worker is called, it only receives the specific goal and the files it needs to see (via the CACHE command), keeping the prompt lean and focused.

 This approach effectively turns a linear context window into a tree structure.
 Once a sub-agent completes its task and issues a RETURN, the heavy technical details of that sub-task are purged from the active context, replaced only by a concise summary of the result.
 This "pop" from the stack prevents the context window from being cluttered with expired data.
 It allows the system to scale in complexity - not by building a bigger window, but by intelligently swapping what is inside that window based on the current depth of the task hierarchy.